-The following guidelines should be followed for correct application:
+The following guidelines should be followed for the correct application:

 - Switch on the lighting for at least one hour and up to two hours.
-These hours are in addition to the normal period of light. - Midnight period must be at least (and never less than) three hours after switching off the lighting and at least three hours before the lights switch on. - Feeders must be filled before the lights switch on. - Water must be available
+These hours are in addition to the normal period of light. - Midnight period must be at least (and never less than) three hours after switching off the lighting and at least three hours before the lights switch on. - Feeders must be filled before the lights are turned on.

+Water must be available

-Midnight lighting can be used with different objectives:
+Midnight Feeding can be used with different objectives:

-- Increase in feed consumption.
+- Increase feed consumption.
 It can be used in rearing and/or production.
-It is especially useful in hot climates where birds are unable to feed properly in day time. - This will help with the impovement of eggshell quality during production.
+It is especially useful in hot climates where birds are unable to feed properly during the day. - This will help in improving eggshell quality during production.
 The availability of extra calcium in the intestine allows better calcification and reduces bone decalcification (see midnight lighting program in production on page 76).

-Please have an extra good look when you provide a midnight snack in floor/aviary systems concerning behaviour chicks/pullets.
+Please observe the behavior of the birds closely when you provide a midnight feeding in floor and aviary systems.

-- • Ensure body weight gain and correct development by maintaining feed consumption. - Train hens to develop a good feed intake capacity by working with diluted feed and adapted feeding times where they empty the feeders once a day. - ▶ Remove or separate small pullets from the flock. - Maintain a low stocking density.
-In alternative systems birds should distributed along the complete system on every level.
-We need to give ALL the birds acces to complete feed by apply good feeding managment program. - Train hens to move between the different levels in the system when needed for good behaviour in production system.
+- ▶ Ensure body weight gain and correct development by monitoring feed consumption. - Train hens to develop a good feed intake capacity by working with diluted feed and adapted feeding times where they empty the feeders once a day. - Remove or separate small pullets from the flock. - Maintain a target stocking density.
+In alternative systems birds should be distributed along the complete system on every level.
+Give ALL the birds complete access to the feed. - ▶ Train hens to move between the different levels in the rearing system for good behavior in production system.